Tsuyama: Education

-Tsuyama has 27 public elementary schools and none public junior high school operated by the city government, and four public high schools operated by the Okayama prefectural Board of Education.
-There are also two private high schools.
-Mimasaka University and the Tsuyama National College of Technologyare both located in the city.
+Tsuyama has 27 public elementary schools and none public junior high school operated by the city government.
+Four public high schools are operated by the Okayama prefectural Board of Education.
+There are two private high schools.
+Mimasaka University and the Tsuyama National College of Technology are both located in the city.

 Transportation

 Tsuyama's main railway station is Tsuyama Station.
-The station is served by the Tsuyama Line (to Okayama), the Kishin Line (to Himeji and Niimi), and the Imbi Line (to Tottori).
+The station is served by the Tsuyama Line to Okayama, the Kishin Line to Himeji and Niimi, and the Inbi Line to Tottori.
 All services are operated by JR West.

 Tsuyama is one of the major cities along the Chūgoku Expressway.
 As with many Japanese cities, cycling is a very common form of transport, particularly among school students.